EWolffWX/Geology_MRMS_Code/README.md

 - cfgrib
 - numpy

-If you want to to create quick look image files, you will also need
+If you want to create quick look image files, you will also need:
 - matplotlib
 - cartopy
 - metpy